Vocabulary-level Memory Efficiency for Language Model Fine-tuning: Introduction

-The memory footprint of PLMs is one of the most significant challenges in their use.
-The extensive memory requirements of storing parameters and activations constrains the size and architecture of the model \citep{paleyes-etal-2022-challenges}.
-This problem is prominent when deploying PLMs in memory-constrained settings, such as cloud environments or on-device \cite{sankar-etal-2021-proformer}.
-Moreover, model training requires even more memory since gradients and optimizer states must also be stored.
-This can be problematic when using consumer hardware or facing academic budget constraints \citep{izsak-etal-2021-train, ciosici-derczynski-2022-training}.
+The memory footprint of LMs is a major challenge for their application.
+Storing model parameters requires extensive amounts of memory, constraining the size and architecture of the model \citep{paleyes-etal-2022-challenges}.
+This problem is especially prominent during training as gradients and optimizer states must also be retained \citep{kingma-ba-2015-adam}.
+This can be problematic when using consumer hardware or facing an academic budget \citep{izsak-etal-2021-train, ciosici-derczynski-2022-training}.

-PLMs routinely use subword vocabularies (Table \ref{tab:vocabulary_sizes}, Appx.~\ref{app:vocabulary_sizes}) to generate vector representations from text.
-These vocabularies are represented by an embedding matrix that scales with the vocabulary size and model dimensionality, comprising a large proportion of the model parameters (Table \ref{tab:model_parameters}, Appx.~\ref{app:vocabulary_sizes}).
-For example, this is 21.4\% and 31.0\% for BERT-base \citep{devlin-etal-2019-bert} and RoBERTa-base \citep{liu-etal-2019-roberta}, respectively.
-The proportion is often even greater for multilingual models, which benefit from larger vocabularies \citep{conneau-etal-2020-unsupervised, liang-etal-2023-xlmv}.
-For example, \citet{conneau-etal-2020-unsupervised} popularized a vocabulary size of 250K \citep{xue-etal-2021-mt5, le-scao-etal-2022-bloom}, comprising 61.9\% of parameters in XLM-RoBERTa-base.
-However, we hypothesize that a significant proportion of the vocabulary remains unused during fine-tuning and inference on many downstream tasks.
+LMs ordinarily use fixed vocabularies to derive vector representations from text, known as word embeddings.
+Each element of the vocabulary has a corresponding word embedding, which collectively form an embedding matrix within the LM.
+The size of the embedding matrix scales with both the vocabulary size and embedding dimension, comprising a substantial proportion of the model parameters (Table~\ref{tab:vocabulary_sizes}, Appendix~\ref{app:vocabulary_sizes}).
+This proportion is usually even greater for multilingual LMs, which benefit from larger vocabularies \citep{conneau-etal-2020-unsupervised, liang-etal-2023-xlm}.
+However, we hypothesize that a significant proportion of LM vocabulary remains unused during fine-tuning on many downstream tasks.

-In this paper, we first demonstrate that only a small subset of PLM vocabulary is used by various standard downstream tasks.
-Given this finding, we propose a technique to reduce the memory requirements of PLMs by excluding unused elements of the vocabulary.
-Contrasting previous work, our approach is applied dynamically to existing PLMs immediately before either fine-tuning or inference.
-We empirically demonstrate the memory savings across a range of popular datasets and models.
-Notably, our approach maintains equivalent performance in downstream tasks while allowing a more efficient usage of resources.
+In this paper, we first demonstrate that our hypothesis holds for a variety of downstream tasks, with only a small subset of vocabulary used.
+We then propose a method to reduce memory usage during fine-tuning by excluding unused embeddings.
+Finally, we empirically demonstrate the memory savings from our approach across a range of models and tasks.
+Notably, our approach does not impact downstream task performance and is orthogonal to many existing LM memory efficiency techniques.